chamons/clio/README.md

 - --bugzilla:private - Log into bugzilla with credentials stored in ~/.bugzilla or the ```BUGZILLA_LOGIN``` ```BUGZILLA_PASSWORD``` environmental variables, which allows private bugs to be listed and verified
 - --bugzilla:disable - Disable all bugzilla validation.
 Will drastically improve speed but may reduce bug sorting quality.

+By default bugzilla valiation is set to public, which means private bugs will be called out as "Potential bugs".
+Additionall, they will not have bugzilla titles added as additional descriptions to choose from in bug listings.
+This may be desired behavior, if private bugs are not considered release notes appropriate.
+This behavior can be changed with the aforementioned ```--bugzilla:private``` option.

 ## Full Argument Listing